sellwe/Master_thesis_sebastian/README.md

 t value - estimate / std.error, larger abolute value = stronger signal
 Pr (>|t|) - p-value, how different from 0, significance.

 Here, DESEq2 first identifies which transcripts are sex-biased while controlling for the underlying genotypes, and lme4 then asks whether evolutionary age predict the pattern and magnitude of that sex bias across transcripts, with the gene families as a random effect to account for the non-independence of transcripts within the same gene family.
 A limitation here is that lme4 treats all log2FC estimates equally certain regardless of expression level.
-To account for this I use log2FC estimation precision with inverse-variance weighting 1/lfcSE².
+To account for this I use log2FC estimation precision with inverse-variance weighting 1/lfcSE², which makes it so that transcripts with precise logFC estimates (low lfcSE) will contribute more to the model.

 ## Model 1 - does age predict the direction of sex bias?
 **Model formula:** `log2FoldChange ~ age_rank + (1 | HOG)`